Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 University of Missouri

-University of Missouri (Mizzou) requires all drone operations on campus to receive prior approval from the Office of Environmental Health & Safety (EHS) before flying.
-Faurot Field (football stadium) has a federal stadium TFR that applies during athletic events and practices.
+University of Missouri requires all drone operations on campus to be approved in advance by the Office of Environmental Health & Safety.
+Operations at Faurot Field (football stadium) are subject to federal stadium TFR restrictions during games.

 University drone policies may change.
 Contact the institution directly to confirm current requirements before flying on campus.